Enteric fever

 Salmonella may directly infect the gallbladder through the hepatic duct or spread to other areas of the body through the bloodstream.

 Early symptoms are generalized and include fever, malaise and abdominal pain.
 As the disease progresses, the fever becomes higher (greater than 103 degrees Fahrenheit), and diarrhea becomes prominent.
-Weakness, profound fatigue, delirium, and an acutely ill appearance develop.
+Weakness, profound fatigue, delirium

 A rash, characteristic only of typhoid and called "rose spots," appears in some cases of typhoid.
 Rose spots are small (1/4 inch) red spots that appear most often on the abdomen and chest.
 Typically, children have milder disease and fewer complications than adults.